wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 The setup can be squashed if the .env's, .hmi, .plc1, .plc2, and .plc3 somehow matches your setup.

+### Notice
+All used OPCUA-MQTT-Client images are built from "ImageTemplate".
+To change Python versions or libraries in the containers, modify the Dockerfile within "ImageTemplate" and then build and push it using the "push.bat" from the same folder.
+Then push the other images for changes to take effect.

 ### Create a builx builder
 Required to push images to docker-hub, since the files are too large to be built on the device
 1. Open Git bash.